LukSroczynski/Notes/README.md

   git clone /PathToRepository
   git clone username@host:/PathToRepository
 ```
-> 1. Create a working copy of a local repository stored on your PC.
+> 1. Create a working copy of a local repository.

-> 2. Create a working copy of a local repository stored on your PC.
+> 2. Create a working copy of a remote repository.